tharuniitk/tharuniitk.github.io/workshops.md

 </table>

 ## Important Dates
-- Last date of Registration:
+- Last date of Registration: 27 Feb 2024
-- Notification for selected Canditates:
+- Notification for selected Canditates: 29 Feb 2024
-- Last date of payment:
+- Last date of payment: 1 Mar 2024

 ## Contact
 For inquiries and more information, please contact: